Collaborative Chinese Text Recognition with Personalized Federated Learning: Method

-We summarize the core challenges faced when implementing personalized federated learning for Chinese text recognition.
-The first one is the character imbalance problem.
+We summarize the challenges faced when implementing pFL for Chinese text recognition. \begin{itemize}[noitemsep, leftmargin=*] \item\textbf{1) Imbalance.} The first one is the character imbalance problem.
 As shown in Figure~\ref{dataset}, we present the statistical information of two clients' data, where `quantity' represents the number of images for each character.
-It can be observed that the text recognition dataset suffers from a severe character imbalance issue, exhibiting a long-tail distribution across the entire dataset.

-The other is the non-iid problem.
+It can be observed that the text recognition dataset suffers from a severe character imbalance issue, exhibiting a long-tail distribution across the entire dataset. \item\textbf{2) Non-iid.} The other is the non-iid problem.
 It is evident that the high-frequency character categories differ significantly among clients, particularly for Chinese characters due to diverse business scenarios.
-Furthermore, the data style differences caused by image backgrounds and fonts exacerbate the difficulty of conducting federated learning in this setting.
+Furthermore, the data style differences caused by image backgrounds and fonts exacerbate the difficulty of conducting federated learning in this setting. \end{itemize}